Quantity Surveyor and Estimation Engineer banner

 • Professional Certifications:

-• RICS (Royal Institution of Chartered Surveyors): Achieving MRICS status is highly regarded globally and demonstrates a high level of competence and ethical standards.
+• RICS (Royal Institution of Chartered Surveyors): Achieving MRICS (Member of RICS) status is highly regarded globally and demonstrates a high level of competence and ethical standards.

-• AIQS (Australian Institute of Quantity Surveyors): If you plan to work in Australia, AIQS membership is beneficial.
+• AIQS (Australian Institute of Quantity Surveyors): While based in Australia, AIQS certification is recognized in many countries and can boost your credibility.

 • Software Proficiency Exams: